Azure/data-api-builder/docs/local-authentication.md

 When developing a solution using Data API Builder locally, or when running Data API Builder on-premises, you will need to test the configured authentication and authorization options by simulating a request with a specific role or claim.

-To simulate an authenticated request without configuring an authentication provider (like Azure AD, for example), you can utilize either of the following methods:
+To simulate an authenticated request without configuring an authentication provider (like Azure AD, for example), you can utilize either the `Simulator` or `StaticWebApps` authentication providers:

 ## Use the `Simulator` provider